Getting Started with LLxprt Code

 5. Save Your Configuration

-Once you have your provider and model configured how you like, save it as a profile:
+Once you have your provider and model configured, save it as a profile so you don't have to set it up again:

 /profile save model my-setup